alexhegit/NNparser/readme.md

 1. Bert models with different settings

-   These can be obtained by changing the optional arguments of  the 'get_model' function at line 312 in //utils//tftools//getmodel(), please refer to the [keras-bert](https://pypi.org/project/keras-bert/) for detailed settings for the bert model
+   The setting of bert model can be obtained by changing the optional arguments of  the 'get_model' function at line 320 in //utils//tftools//getmodel(), please refer to the [keras-bert](https://pypi.org/project/keras-bert/) for detailed settings for the bert model

 2. inference model